 iOS 16 has a built-in unit conversion that works everywhere

-iOS 15 lets you convert currencies and units in Spotlight. iOS 16 supports this anywhere you can select text.
+iOS 15 let you convert currencies and units in Spotlight. iOS 16 takes it further and supports conversion anywhere you can select text.
 Although Apple hasn’t mentioned this feature, we now know about it thanks to the hawk-eyed MacStories editor-in-chief Federico Viticci who raised awareness about iOS 16’s inline unit conversion on Twitter, saying it works “everywhere.”
 At long last, he says, “I don’t have to explain to my American friends what Celsius temperatures mean anymore.”
-Read: How to create Twitter lists

 For example, if your text to an American friend mentions that it’s currently 35 degrees Celsius in your hometown, the temperature itself will be styled as underline.
-The recipient can then tap this “link,” which brings up a contextual menu showing them that 35 degrees Celsius translates into 95 degrees Fahrenheit.
+The recipient can then tap this link, which brings up a contextual menu showing them that 35 degrees Celsius translates to 95 degrees Fahrenheit.

 iOS 16 automatically converts the following units: